Materials-Consortia/OPTIMADE/optimade.rst

 - **Description**: This is an example structure which can be used to select trajectories with queries and to give a quick visualization of the kind of structure in the trajectory.
 - **Type**: dictionary
 - **Requirements/Conventions**:

   - Each trajectory MUST have a reference structure.
   - This reference structure MAY be one of the frames from the trajectory, in that case the reference\_frame field MUST specify which frame has been used.
-- Querries on the trajectories MUST be done on the information supplied in the reference\_structure.
+  - Querries on the trajectories MUST be done on the information supplied in the reference\_structure when the property is in the reference_frame.
 The subfields of the reference structure MUST have the same queryability as in the structure endpoint.

-  This reference frame has the same properties as the structure entries namely:
+  - This reference frame has the same properties as the structure entries namely:

     - `elements`_
     - `nelements`_
     - `elements\_ratios`_